lincolnloop/amygdala/README.md

   }
 ```

-foreignKey relations are basically for one to one relations.
-In this case Amygdala will look for an object as value of "discussions" and move it over to the discussions "table" if one is found.
+`foreignKey` relations are basically for one to one relations.
+In this case Amygdala will look for an object as value of `discussion` and move it over to the `discussions` "table" if one is found.

 ### 3. Usage